waynesayonara/csc-err-139-repro/README.md

 # Steps to repro

 ## Build docker with specific dotnet SDK on Ubuntu 23.04
-Execute `docker build .` and build container.
-Provided docker file will copy the sample project into container, install dotnet dependencies (listed in the official documentation, curl) and then it will install dotnet 7.0.302 using dotnet-install.sh script.
+Execute `docker build .` and build a container.
+Provided Dockerfile will copy the sample project into container, install dotnet dependencies (listed in the official documentation and curl) and then it will install dotnet 7.0.302 using dotnet-install.sh script.

 ## Run built container and exec bash into it
 Execute `docker run IMAGE_ID` and then `docker exec -it CONTAINER_ID bash`

 ## Try building provided sample project
-Execute `dotnet build .` from container, it give the following output:
+Execute `dotnet build .` from container, it gives the following output:
 ```
 wayne@wayne-B11:~/t/TestMini$ docker ps
 CONTAINER ID   IMAGE          COMMAND               CREATED         STATUS         PORTS     NAMES